In the meantime, welcome back to the Rush Limbaugh program, my friends.

 Right.

-And one of them said, Well, everybody that voted for Bush and whoever listens to Limbaugh stands behind us.
+And one of them said, well, everybody that voted for Bush and whoever listens to Limbaugh stands behind us.

-And I I just want you to know that you do a good service for those guys, you know.
+And I just want you to know that you do a good service for those guys, you know.

-And also, they also hear that what you're talking about, Mertha and those guys, they they hear that stuff and and and they're they are really concerned about it.
+And also, they also hear that what you're talking about, Murtha, and those guys, they hear that stuff.

-They they don't they don't like that stuff, you know.
+They don't like that stuff, you know.

-And and anyway, that's about all I wanted to say, Rush, but thanks for your support.
+And anyway, that's about all I wanted to say, Rush.

 Thank you, Tom.

-Quick time out, folks.
+Quick timeout, folks.

 Back with more in just a second.

-Ace, Cincinnati, Ohio.
+Just to make things fair, Ace, Cincinnati, Ohio.

-Hey, ace.
+Hey, Ace.

-Hi, Rush, how are you?
+How are you?

 Fine, sir.